onshape-public/go-client/onshape/docs/BTActiveWorkflowInfo.md

 `func (o *BTActiveWorkflowInfo) HasUsingManagedWorkflow() bool`

 HasUsingManagedWorkflow returns a boolean if a field has been set.

+### GetUsingThirdPartyPartNumbering

+`func (o *BTActiveWorkflowInfo) GetUsingThirdPartyPartNumbering() bool`

+GetUsingThirdPartyPartNumbering returns the UsingThirdPartyPartNumbering field if non-nil, zero value otherwise.

+### GetUsingThirdPartyPartNumberingOk

+`func (o *BTActiveWorkflowInfo) GetUsingThirdPartyPartNumberingOk() (*bool, bool)`

+GetUsingThirdPartyPartNumberingOk returns a tuple with the UsingThirdPartyPartNumbering field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsingThirdPartyPartNumbering

+`func (o *BTActiveWorkflowInfo) SetUsingThirdPartyPartNumbering(v bool)`

+SetUsingThirdPartyPartNumbering sets UsingThirdPartyPartNumbering field to given value.

+### HasUsingThirdPartyPartNumbering

+`func (o *BTActiveWorkflowInfo) HasUsingThirdPartyPartNumbering() bool`

+HasUsingThirdPartyPartNumbering returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)